Are Bible verses about ‘God is in control’ still true in spite of our current troubling times?

 God would often show His power and authority in the Old Testament days by delivering His people from their enemies.
 He did this even if they, the Israelites, were disobeying them.
 The best example of this would be the story of their freedom from being Egyptian captives.

-In Exodus, Chapters 1 to 14 narrates how God fulfilled His promise of freeing His people from slavery.
+In Exodus, Chapters 1 to 14 narrate how God fulfilled His promise of freeing His people from slavery.
 He made the impossible happen when He parted the Red Sea so they could cross and then brought it down to drown their Egyptian enemies.

 Another great example was when God made David the king of Israel.
 We can find most of his story in the books 1 Samuel and 2 Samuel.
 King David’s journey was anything but easy.
-There were countless times where he had to fight for his life.
+There were countless times when he had to fight for his life.
 But despite everything that he had to go through, he remained hopeful that God would fulfill His promise of making him a king.

 His situation did not dictate his faith, but David focused on knowing that he was serving a powerful and sovereign God.
-He even wrote in Psalm 20:7 that while others trust in chariots and horses, he depends in God’s name.
+He even wrote in Psalm 20:7 that while others trust in chariots and horses, he depends on God’s name.
 Simply put, King David didn’t care if his enemies had powerful machinery.
 He was utterly confident that God was more powerful than they could ever be.

 These two stories are just among the many others that depict the sovereignty of God in the Old Testament.
 Even during hopeless and vexing situations, God came through for His people and did not go back on His promises.